BEER FREAKS these days remind me of Dug the Talking Dog in the animated movie, “Up,” whose attention was so easily – Squirrel!

 Only it’s hops!

 Victory has been brewing this beer – or something close to it – since it opened in 1996.
-But it was available only in the Philadelphia market, which means that when the company expanded distribution of the brand into 35 states in January, much of America finally got its first taste of what I’d argue is one of America’s finest lager beers.
+But it was available only in the Philadelphia market, which meant that when the company expanded distribution of the brand into 35 states in January, much of America finally got a taste of what I’d argue is one of America’s finest lager beers.

 What a revelation.